Rugbyman21/word_puzzle/README.md

 ## Description

-_THe user inputs a sentence and the application would output a different sentence with all vowels in a word with "-"_
+_The user inputs a sentence and the application would output a different sentence with all vowels in a word with "-"_

 ## Setup